 Should you let the tenant find a sublet?

 Your lease agreement should prevent tenants from subletting the rental property.
 And for good reason.

 You want to maintain control of your rental property.
-Especially who lives there.
-Afterall, the risk is more on the landlord than tenant for subletting.
+Especially those who live there.
+After all, the risk is more on the landlord than the tenant for subletting.
 We encourage you to allow tenants to help find interested applicants.
 These interested individuals need to be properly screened for your criteria.
 Make sure to share that information with the tenants if they are helping.

 You can suggest your tenants make a post on their social media accounts or ask friends.
 When it comes to vetting a tenant, they must go through the landlord.